RozhakXD/WiFiHack/README.md

 # WiFiHack - WiFi Hacking Simulator
 ![WiFiHack](https://github.com/user-attachments/assets/63fc751e-6fca-4647-8e95-ed60c691495c)

-WiFiHack is a simple brute-force tool to attempt finding WiFi passwords using the PyWiFi library in Python.
-With a password list, this tool systematically attempts each entry to gain access to the targeted WiFi network.
+**WiFiHack** is a straightforward brute-force tool designed to help users attempt to find WiFi passwords by leveraging the PyWiFi library in Python.
+Using a password list, WiFiHack tries each password systematically to connect to the specified WiFi network and gain access if the correct password is found.

 > **Disclaimer**: This tool is intended solely for educational purposes on personal WiFi networks.
 Do not use this tool on networks you do not have permission to access.